assafdori/cka/Resources/README.md

 ## Resource Types

-🚨 **Note:** You should follow this ordering (and this is the order they are covered in the video course)
+🚨 **Note:** You should follow this ordering when learning resource types.

 - **Namespace**: Provides a way to divide cluster resources between multiple users.
 - **Pod**: The smallest and simplest Kubernetes object.
 Represents a set of running containers on your cluster.